 Employers considering offering a retirement plan for their employees are faced with multiple choices.
 Specifically, tax-exempt, non-profit organizations have a choice between offering a 403(b), a 401(k), or both.
+So, what exactly is the difference between a 403(b) and a 401k?
 This article breaks down the differences, pros and cons, and leaves the employer with some guidance to help make a decision.

 Which organizations are eligible for 403(b) plans?

 According to the IRS, a 403(b) plan, or tax-sheltered annuity (TSA), differs from a 401(k) in that it can only be offered by public schools and certain tax-exempt organizations, such as:

 - An entity created under the section 501(c)(3) of the Internal Revenue Code.

 - Public school systems